-- Healthcare or reimbursement of Healthcare provided by a contracted healthcare provider or healthcare institution; - Reimbursement of healthcare costs by a non-contracted healthcare provider.
+- Healthcare provided by a contracted healthcare provider or healthcare institution; - Reimbursement of healthcare costs by a non-contracted healthcare provider.
 We will reimburse the costs up to a maximum of the amount you would receive if you chose a non-contracted healthcare provider in the Netherlands.
 Please refer to Articles 1.4.
 Care provided by a non-contracted care provider and 1.6.
 Punctual healthcare of these policy conditions.